PsykoDev/auto-club-rewards/Readme.md

 ---

 - A list of things that can be edited can be found here.
 Only for experienced users.
-	- Names => Rewards will be claimed on the names between the quotation marks.
+	- Names => Rewards will be claimed on the names you are adding.

 ---